-61-16.1-12.
-Scope of water resource board's extraterritorial contractual authority - Board may acquire property in adjoining states and provinces.
+- 61-16.1-12.
+Scope of water resource board's extraterritorial contractual authority Board may acquire property in adjoining states and provinces.
 A water resource board shall have the right, power, and authority to enter into contracts or other arrangements for water conservation, water supply, flood control, or other authorized projects with the United States government or any department thereof, with the Canadian government or any department thereof or any of its provinces or municipalities, with persons, railroads, other corporations, or limited liability companies, with public corporations, and state governments of this or other states, with drainage, water resource, conservation, conservancy, or improvement districts, or other such districts in this or other states.
 Such contracts or arrangements can provide for cooperation or assistance in planning, constructing, maintaining, and operating such projects and in making investigations and reports thereon, and for the carrying out of any other provision of this chapter.
 A water resource board may purchase, lease, or acquire land or other property in adjoining states or provinces to secure outlets to construct and maintain dikes or dams, or for other purposes authorized by this chapter and may let contracts or spend money for securing such outlets or works in adjoining states or provinces.
-No water resource board of any district shall have the right, power, or authority to connect boundary waters having different natural outlets by artificial means so that the waters of one may be discharged into the other.
+No water resource board of any district shall have the right, power, or authority to connect boundary waters having different natural outlets by artificial means so that the waters of one may be discharged into the other. - 61-16.1-Right of way How acquired Assessment of damages Issuance of warrants.
+If lands assessed for drainage benefits are not contiguous to the drain, the water resource board may exercise eminent domain to acquire a right of way easement to the drain over the land of others.
+The right of way, when acquired, is the property of the water resource district in which the lands are located.
+The board may issue warrants in a sum sufficient to pay the damages assessed for the right of way.
+The warrants must be drawn upon the proper county treasurer or, if the water resource district treasurer is custodian of the drain funds, water resource district treasurer, and are payable out of drain funds in the hands of the treasurer which have been collected for the construction of the drain for which the right of way is sought. - 61-16.1-20.

-61-16.1-20.
 Voting right or powers of landowners.
-In order that there may be a fair relation between the amount of liability for assessments and the power of objecting to the establishment of a proposed project, the voting rights of affected landowners on the question of establishing the project are as provided in this section.
-The landowner or landowners of tracts of land affected by the project have one vote for each dollar of assessment that the land is subject to or one vote for each dollar of the assessed valuation of land condemned for the project, as determined in accordance with title 57.
-The governing body of any county, township, or city to be assessed also has one vote for each dollar of assessment against such county, township, or city.
-There may be only one vote for each dollar of assessment, regardless of the number of owners of such tract of land.
-Where more than one owner of such land exists, the votes must be prorated among them in accordance with each owner's property interest.
-A written power of attorney authorizes an agent to protest a project on behalf of any affected landowner or landowners.
+The allocation of voting rights among affected landowners on the question of establishing a proposed project must provide a fair relationship between the amount of liability for assessments and the power of objecting to the establishment of the project.
+Affected landowners have one vote for each dollar of assessment to which the land is subject or one vote for each dollar of the assessed valuation of land condemned for the project, as determined in accordance with title 57.
+The governing body of any county, township, or city to be assessed also has one vote for each dollar of assessment against the county, township, or city.
+There may be only one vote for each dollar of assessment, regardless of the number of owners of a tract of land.
+If there is more than one owner of the land, the votes must be prorated among the owners in accordance with each owner's property interest.
+A written power of attorney authorizes an agent to protest a project on behalf of the affected landowner that executed the power of attorney.